-APPENDIX K - Transportation Policy
+APPENDIX I - Transportation Policy

 Sandwell Parking Standards Purpose of this Statement

 The purpose of this work is to ensure future developments provide sufficient parking that will not result in on-street parking congestion to the detriment of the safe and efficient operation of the public highway and the amenity of the surrounding residential community.
 In implementing this approach, there must be a balance so that there is not an overprovision of parking that would result in the inefficient use of land or discourage sustainable travel choices.
 Public safety will also be at the centre of the parking consideration.